 Many of us 'stop' in a country for a few weeks, months or even years.
 If you want to put roots down, speaking the language will jumpstart your stay and save you many months of arduous translation and paperwork.

 If your ancestors are from an English-speaking country, you're fine.
-But if they're from somewhere else, tracing your roots might be a bit more difficult.
+But if they're from somewhere else, tracing your family roots might be a bit more difficult.

 I'm in that situation: I'd love to know more about my Turkish ancestors but I've long-forgotten the language and even Google Translate can't really help me find my way through genealogy forums.